pcroland/pptu/README.md

 * selenium-wire and undetected-chromedriver are required for credential login to pass the Cloudflare challenge.
   You'll also need Xvfb on Linux as ChromeDriver's headless mode is detected by Cloudflare.
 * Movie support is not yet implemented.

+### PassThePopcorn
+* Credential auth requires passkey in addition to username and password.

 ### AvistaZ Network
 * Using credential auth is strongly recommended as cookies always expire within a few days.